Esri/arcgis-runtime-samples-android/java/query-map-image-sublayer/README.md

 1. Create an `ArcGISMapImageLayer` object using the URL of an image service.
 2. After loading the layer, get the sublayer you want to query with `(ArcGISMapImageSublayer) layer.getSubLayers().get(index)`.
 3. Load the sublayer, and then get its `ServiceFeatureTable` with `sublayer.getTable()`.
-4. Create `QueryParameters`.
+4. Create a `QueryParameters` object.
 You can use `queryParameters.setWhereClause(sqlQueryString)` to query against a table attribute and/or set `queryParameters.setGeometry(extent)` to limit the results to an area of the map.
 5. Call `sublayerTable.queryFeaturesAsync(queryParameters)` to get a `FeatureQueryResult` with features matching the query.
 The result is an iterable of features.

 ## About the data